 - 1. Assessment: Collecting valid and reliable data to inform instruction and decision-making processes. - 2.
 Technology and Information Literacy: Applying a wide variety of instructional technologies and information resources to enhance instructional decision-making and effectiveness. - 3.
 Inclusion: Creating and maintaining educational environments that promote learning opportunities for individuals who possess a variety of exceptionalities and disabilities. - 4.
-Multiculturalism: Creating and maintaining educational environments that promote learning opportunities for individuals who represent a variety of racial, ethnic, and cultural backgrounds. - 5.
+Diversity: Creating and maintaining educational environments that promote learning opportunities for individuals who represent a variety of racial, ethnic, and cultural backgrounds. - 5.
 The Christian Teacher: Demonstrating Christian faith and values in all of the actions, judgments, and interpersonal relationships that are relevant to educational environments.

 Field Experiences and Student Teaching.
 The location of Messiah College affords great opportunity for students to observe and teach in a wide variety of school settings.
 Within easy drive of the College are numerous suburban, rural, and urban school districts.
 The Teacher Education Program regularly places students in as many as 30 different school districts each year and enjoys positive, collaborative relationships with these districts.
+Additionally, students may apply to do part of their student teaching in an international context.